-Germany: 2 Groups Banned for Neo-Nazism Germany: 2 Groups Banned for 19e0-19azism The German government shut down two groups, Collegium Humanum and the Association for the Rehabilitation of People Persecuted for Denying the Holocaust, accusing them of spreading anti-Semitic propaganda and glorifying the Nazis.
-The bans came after the authorities conducted a series of early morning raids in North Rhine-Westphalia, Deep Saxony and Hesse.

-NICHOLAS KULISH Argentina: Ash Cloud Grounds Fig. 1: as It Spreads Argenthna: Ash Lloud Grounds Fing. as It Spreads Major Argentine aritines suspended flights to some citizes obtained and the lange ash cloud from the Chaifen volcano in Chile blew cash the Argentina.
-Although people in Argentina have not been evacuated, the authorities in affected areas have suspended classes and distribute face masks and drinking water.
+Germany: 2 Groups Banned for Neo-Nazism The German government shut down two groups, Collegium Humanur and the Association for the Rehabilitation of People Persecuted for De mying the Holocaust, accusing them of spreading anti-Semitic proparation and glorifying the Nazis.
+The bans came after the authorities the series of early morning radás in North Rhine-Westphalia Argentina: Ash Cloud Grounds Flights It Spreads Major Argentine airlines suspended flights to some cities in some as the huge ash cloud from the Chaitén volcano in Chile blew eash Argentina.
+Although people in Argentina have not been evacuated, the authorities in affected areas have suspended classes and distributed face masks and drinking water.
 At least 8,000 have been evacuated in Chile since the volcano's eruption on Friday.
-PASCALE BONNEFO!
-MIDDLE EAST Yemen: Japanese Tourists Briefly Taken Hostage tidnapped two female Japanese tourists near the town o een, but released them hours later, local officials said.
-The Syria: Atomic Agency Seeks Answers System.
+PASCALE BONNEFOY MIDDLE EAST Yemen: Japanese Tourists Briefly Taken Hostage tidnapped two female Japanese tourists near the town of ten, but released them hours later, local officials said.
+Th Syria: Atomic Agency Seeks Answers System.
 AUDITIC AGENTY DECKS ALISWETS Mohamed Ellaradei, the director general of the International Atomic Energy Agency in Brussels, said Syria had an obligation to tell his agency whether the site Israeli warplanes bombed there in September was an undeclared nuclear reactor.
 The government in Damascus has not granted United Nations inspectors access to the area despite several requests, diplomats say.
 The United States released intelligence last month that it said showed that Syria had built a reactor at the site.
 The Syrian government has denied the accusations.
 (REUTERS) China: Rushing to Track Children's Disease Health officials in China resonantia to the continued spread of hand, foot and mouth disease, a dangerous intestinal virus, issued new regulations requiring all health care providers to report new cases of the disease, which has killed 28 children in the past two months, most of them in central Anhul Province.
 Several new cases were reported in Beijing this week.
-Folio Standing Head Kicker Subhead or Briefs Head Mug shot or Postage Stamp is a small head-only photo ← Signature or credit line Photo Credit Brief (part of a Briefs Package or if using news services, a Wire Roundup) Standing elements:
+Folio Standing Head Kicker Subhead or Briefs Head Mug shot or Postage Stamp is a small head-only photo. ← Signature or credit line Photo Credit Brief (Part of a Briefs Package or if using news services, a Wire Roundup.)
+Standing elements:

 Items that are reused over time are generally prefixed with "Standing," as in Standing Head or Standing Graphic.
 Such fixtures are not necessarily page elements; A Standing Open Page refers to a page that never contains a paid advertisement.
 A Standing Layout is a certain fixed arrangement of page elements that is reused frequently.

-Berlusconi Chooses Cabinet, Reuniting a Familiar Cast
+Berlusconi Chooses Cabinet, Reuniting a Familiar Cast By IAN FISHER Silvio Berlusconi prepared on Wednesday to take power for the third time as Italy's prime minister, announcing a slimmed-down cabinet of familiar faces aimed at overcoming an immediate of the company o most no economic growth.